-Election Commission Goes to Court in RCV Controversy
+Election Commission Goes To Court In RCV Controversy

 Before last week’s approval of the repeal referendum on third and final reading, city council attorney Alan Wade said his interpretation was that Goins had not yet formally forbid the use of ranked-choice voting.

-But in clarifying Goins’ September letter, Adam Ghassemi, communications director for the Tennessee Secretary of State’s office indicated that would have been the next step when the election commission sent the 2019 city ballot to the state for approval if not before then.
+But in clarifying Goins’ September letter, Adam Ghassemi, communications director for the Tennessee Secretary of State’s office, indicated the next step would be forbidding RCV.

 “Since the proposed ballot layout is inconsistent with state law, the division would not be able to approve the ranked-choice ballots for use in 2019,” Ghassemi told The Daily News in a November email.